-- A lack of in-depth knowledge regarding cleaning product safety, handling, dilution, and disposal can lead to a number of problems, including insufficiently sanitized surfaces, over exposure to toxic chemicals, and environmental contamination.
+- A lack of in-depth knowledge regarding cleaning product safety, handling, dilution, and disposal can lead to some problems, including insufficiently sanitized surfaces, overexposure to toxic chemicals, and environmental contamination.

 - A lack of equipment training can lead to severe physical injury or death, and;

 - A lack of training and experience regarding the use of certain commercial cleaning products, even those labeled as 'green', can lead to indoor air and environment quality more than five times more polluted than outside, which has a direct impact on health, as well as worker productivity and cognitive function.

 An experienced outsourced custodial vendor certified in green technologies and sustainable practices is a superior, cost-effective alternative.

 If you would like to learn more about the advantages of green cleaning services for your business, contact us today for a free quote!

 In Valencia CA, or Santa Clarita CA, call (661) 395-3009